lumapu/ahoy/tools/rpi/README.md

 Local settings are read from ahoy.yml
 An example is provided as ahoy.yml.example

-If you have problems with your radio module from ahoi, e.g.: cannot interpret received data, please try to reduce the speed of your radio module!
+If you have any problems with your radio module, e.g.: cannot interpret received data, please try to reduce the speed of your radio module!
-Add the following parameter to your ahoy.yml configuration file in "nrf" section:
+Add the following parameter to your `ahoy.yml` configuration file in section `nrf`:
 `spispeed: 600000` (0.6 MHz)